Code-Institute-Submissions/MaksimB96-PP5_E-Com.2/README.md

   Internal server error on deployed site:

     -This was a typo in the products view for loop which I did not commit, site works fine now

+  Incorrect Totaling on checkout success:

+    -This was an error found in my signals which had a double typed function

+  Confirmation Email not sending:

+    -This was due to the send mail finction having an equals sign which prevented it from being called

 3. Toast not